WinVector/Examples/rebalance/ShiftFallacy.md

 default *classification rule* threshold (which we argue against in [“Don’t Use Classification Rules for Classification Problems”](https://win-vector.com/2020/08/07/dont-use-classification-rules-for-classification-problems/)).
-This is a problem that is more easilly avoided by insisting on a probability model over a classification rule.
+This is a problem that is more easily avoided by insisting on a probability model over a classification rule.

 ## Conclusion